Pipe Viewer: Online Manual

 -l, --line-mode

 Instead of counting bytes, count lines (newline characters).
-The progress bar will only move when a new line is found, and the value passed to the -s option will be interpreted as a line count.
+The progress bar will only move when a new line is found, and the value passed to “--size” will be interpreted as a line count.

 -0, --null